taurus-org/taurus/doc/source/users/spock.rst

 all return the motors to their starting positions after the last point.
 Two motors can be scanned over a grid of points using the :class:`~sardana.macroserver.macros.scan.mesh` scan.

+*Continuous* versions exist of many of the standard scan macros (e.g.
+:class:`~sardana.macroserver.macros.scan.ascanc`,
+:class:`~sardana.macroserver.macros.scan.d3scanc`,
+:class:`~sardana.macroserver.macros.scan.meshc`,...).
+The continuous scans differ from their standard counterparts (also known as *step* scans) in that the data acquisition is done without stopping the motors.
+Continuous scans are generally faster but less precise than step scans, and some details must be considered.
+See the more detailed description of the :ref:`continuous scan framework`.

 As it happens with :class:`~sardana.macroserver.macros.standard.ct`, the scan macros will also use the active measurement group to decide which experiment